Chapter R5: Trade disputes

 R5085 Hostile action « R5082

-Hostile action includes
+Hostile action includes1. a strike

 2. go-slow working or working to rule